ereid7/dblog-dapp/README.md

 - react-md-editor

 ### Installing Dependencies:
 - `npm i`
 - `npm i -g truffle`

-### Setting up local blockchain
+## Creating RPC Endpoint
-- For local development, use Ganache
+- Go to [pokt network](https://www.pokt.network/) and create a Ropsten Application to mint an RPC endpoint.
-- Update `truffle-config.js` development host and port to Ganache server
+- Update the `"ROPSTEN_RPC_URL"` in `config.js` to the RPC endpoint url

 ## Running Frontend
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.